Winter Eco Escapes

 It may have previously been thought of as a stop-over point en route to more glamourous destinations such as The Maldives, but Sri Lanka is having a bit of a moment right now, culminating with Lonely Planet naming it their top place to visit in 2019.

-In recent history, Sri Lanka was consumed by a brutal civil war which only ended in 2009, and also suffered the loss of around 35,000 people in the 2004 tsunami.
-However since that time, the country has become increasingly popular with tourists, drawn to its rich biodiversity, eight World Heritage Sites and 1,600 miles of coastline.
-The country has worked hard to reverse the effects of major deforestation, establishing national parks, reserves and sanctuaries that now cover around 15% of its land-mass.
+In recent history, Sri Lanka was consumed by a brutal civil war that only ended in 2009, and also suffered the loss of around 35,000 people in the 2004 tsunami.
+However, since that time, the country has become increasingly popular with tourists, drawn to its rich biodiversity, eight World Heritage Sites and 1,600 miles of coastline.
+The country has worked hard to reverse the effects of major deforestation, establishing national parks, reserves and sanctuaries that now cover around 15% of its land mass.

 Visitors will find much to enjoy, including varied wildlife, stunning temples, memorable train journeys, lush tea plantations and beautiful beaches.

 For a relatively small country, the question of when to visit is complicated by it having two monsoon seasons.
 From December to March, you’ll avoid most rain by sticking to the south and west, while April to September is a better bet for the east of the country.

 The Rainforest Ecolodge is situated on 500 acres of the Enselwatte Tea Estate, on the south coast of the country.
 It was the first hotel in Sri Lanka (and the fifth worldwide) to receive the prestigious LEED Platinum award for its eco-friendly design.
 The 16 chalets are formed from recycled shipping containers mounted on stilts, overlooking the biodiverse forest canopy, home to many species endemic to the area.